-The Plan will be available for review during a 30-day public comment period from November 7, 2008 to December 8, 2008.
-The Plan will then be submitted to the County Board of Supervisors for approval before it is sent to DMH.
+The Plan was available for review during a 30-day public comment period from November 7, 2008 to December 8, 2008.
+No substantive public comments were received.
+The Plan was unanimously approved by the Orange County Board of Supervisors for approval on December 16, 2008.